What Is a Panfish?

 Almost the same goes for the Smallmouth Bass too.
 It tends not to be considered one, but if you can catch a smaller one, cook it well, and eat it, it can be a panfish—to you.

-This topic is a bit more problematic, as the definition of what a bream tend to be incredibly unstable.
+This topic is a bit more problematic, as the definition of a bream tends to be incredibly unstable.
 In some regions, and Europe especially, a Bream is the name of a separate genus of fish (Ambamis), which can be both freshwater and saltwater.

 The last of the three species considered somewhat ambiguous is trout – various types.
 Although you can eat it, due to its size, it’s usually not deemed a panfish, but a smaller one that can fit into a pan can indeed be called a panfish.